-- 1. Set the function generator to a sine wave at 300 Hz, 2V peak-to-peak, and 1V offset - 2.
-Attach the output of the function generator to the A0 pin on the Arduino as follows - a.
-Attach a BNC to grabber cable to the output of the function generator - b.
-Plug two wires into the Arduino pins: one in ground (GND) and the other in AO - c.
-Attach the black grabber cable to the ground pin and the red grabber cable to A0 - d.
+- 1. Set the function generator to a sine wave at 300 Hz, 2V peak-to-peak, and 1V offset. - 2.
+Attach the output of the function generator to the A0 pin on the Arduino as follows. - a.
+Attach a BNC to grabber cable to the output of the function generator. - b.
+Plug two wires into the Arduino pins: one in ground (GND) and the other in A0. - c.
+Attach the black grabber cable to the ground pin and the red grabber cable to A0. - d.
 Now your Arduino can read the signal from the function generator! - 3.
+Connect your Arduino into the USB on your computer, specifically to the USB ports on the computer towers (not the monitors). - 4.
 Upload the provided sketch to the Arduino - a.
-Open the Arduino IDE (open the start menu are search 'Arduino') - b.
-Adjust the settings - i.
+Open the Arduino IDE (open the start menu are search 'Arduino'). - b.
+Adjust the settings: - i.
 Select Tool -> Serial -> COM## (the number will differ depending on your machine, but it will not be COM1) - ii.
 Select Tool -> Board -> Arduino Uno - c.
-Paste the provided code into the IDE - 4.
-Click the upload button to upload the code to the Arduino.
+Paste the provided code into the IDE. - 5.
+Click the upload button is to upload the code to the Arduino.
 You will see a message "Done Uploading" once the upload has finished.
-Once you see this, click to open the Serial Monitor
+Once you see this, click to open the Serial Monitor. - a.
+You may get an error: "Low memory available, stability problems may occur" that's expected and does not indicate a problem.